wyattscarpenter/hyperpoker/README.md

 The numbered cards instantly suggest generalizability, being numbers, and it can be done.
 Some interesting numbers are 0, 1 (can be treated distinct from aces eg for around-the-corner-straights or high card), pip values greater than 10, negative pip values, non-integer pip values, and funny numbers like π, e, and i (imaginary numbers — could also use quaternians etc if you understand them I guess).

 The video game _Dungeons & Degenerate Gamblers_ uses many similar riffs on these concepts for blackjack cards.
+However, I've always found it annoying to have to differentiate between aces and 1s, after a lifetime of practicing the opposite rule.

 Similarly, the game of Rook https://en.wikipedia.org/wiki/Rook_(card_game) just goes ahead and has a 1-13 deck (and also 14, for some reason), in case you have religious objections to the regular deck (?! those Puritans sure were strange).
 It also adds a Rook card, which I suppose is conceptually a themed joker, as is found in many decks of playing cards...
 I suppose.